zarf-dev/zarf/examples/variables/README.md

 :::info

-Variables with `type: file` will be set to the filepath in actions due to constraints on the size of environment variables in the shell.
-This also allows for additional processing of this file by its filename.
+Variables with `type: file` will be set to the filepath in `actions` due to constraints on the size of environment variables in the shell.
+This also allows for additional processing of the file by its filename.

 :::